-Who are the Loeber’s?
-We are a family of four that have spent most of our lives living and farming in New England.
-I have spent the past many years homesteading, training young horses, and raising my girls alongside my husband of 24 years, James.
-As a young parent I gave up my career path to be home with the children, but now they have gone off to college- one in Scotland and the other in Savannah, Georgia- and my husband works remotely as a tech consultant.
-There is a void that happens in one’s life when the children leave the nest.
+Who are we?
+I have spent the past many years homesteading, training young horses, and raising my two girls.
+As a young parent I gave up my career path to be home with the children.
+They have now grown and left the nest.
 I wanted to add some meaning to my life, set a solid example for my girls- that we ladies can do anything we set our minds to - and to contribute to the greater good in some way.
 So… we moved to Portland and I decided to open a hostel.

 Yes!
 I do believe that hostels contribute to the greater good.
 They are a melting pot of different cultures and a place to make connections with others.
 They inspire community and open you up to endless possibilities and inspiration…if you will allow.
 When I took my girls college touring we stayed in hostels- I wanted to expose them to the benefits of communal travel as they prepared to go off on their own.
 The tours turned out to be pretty epic as we traveled all over the country!
 It did indeed open their eyes and it inspired us all; my love for hostels was renewed while theirs was born.

 My daughter Sadie and I co-own the business - and when she is not off working on her masters in fine art education - helps me run the show!